ErikWegner/drupal_nagios/README.txt

 * Instead of using Nagios built in check_http, it would be more beneficial if we have our custom Drupal plugin for Nagios that returns OK, WARNING or CRITICAL, and not just check for a string, or absence thereof.
 * Implement a full SNMP MIB for Drupal
+* Integrate average page execution time and average page memory from devel/performance into Nagios

 Bugs/Features/Patches:
 ----------------------